Frances-Odunaiya/Data-Analyst-Portfolio/README.md

 My CV in [Resume](https://frances-odunaiya.github.io/Online_Resume/)

 <br>
-This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.
+This repository serves to showcase my skills, as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.
 <br>

 ## Table of contents